cryptoskillz/paymev2/README.md

-# YACE
+# BUILDING BLOCKS

 ## ABOUT

-YACE is a JSON-based headless CMS for Cloudflare's infrastructure.  it has been built using pages, workers, and KV datastores.

-it is a lightweight CMS for technical people.
+BUILDING BLOCKS is open sourced framework to use (any) crypto to manage ownership of a property.

 ## SETUP

-clone YACE CMS into your directory
+clone BUILDING BLOCKS into your directory

 git clone https://github.com/cryptoskillz/YACEcms.git